By the end of this chapter, you will be able to:

-Typically, when communities organize, their goals fall within two broad categories: , or ensuring a community is provided with a resource it is lacking (a form of ), and , or fundamentally changing a community and its structures such that resources and power are more equitably distributed (a form of ; Hale, 2014).
+Typically, when communities organize, their goals fall within two broad categories: resource provision, or ensuring a community is provided with a resource it is lacking (a form of first-order change), and transformation, or fundamentally changing a community and its structures such that resources and power are more equitably distributed (a form of second-order change; Hale, 2014).
 For example, a community may be interested in improving the educational outcomes of its children.
 If the community’s focus is on resource provision, they may push for smaller student-to-teacher classroom ratios or better pay for teachers.
 If the community’s focus is on transformation, they may push for a change in culture whereby community members share ownership of students’ educational outcomes with teachers and create programs that engage all members of the community.

 Those who put transformational change above resource provision argue that resources are necessary for communities and community change, but without attention to changing the systems that caused the lack of resources, there is a danger of recreating systems that allow for some groups to be left behind.
 For instance, if a community pushes for better pay for teachers, this may benefit teachers in some schools or school districts more than others.

 But why is capacity building important?
-Engaging in capacity building can improve for members to do the things they need to do for change to happen.
-For example, one study of seven Kansas communities trying to reduce underage drinking found that increasing a community’s readiness through capacity building resulted in new programs, policies, and practice changes being more easily facilitated (Anderson-Carpenter, Watson-Thompson, Jones, & Chaney, 2017).
+Engaging in capacity building can improve community readiness for members to do the things they need to do for change to happen.
+For example, one study of seven Kansas communities trying to reduce underage drinking found that increasing a community’s readiness through capacity building resulted in new programs, policies, and practice changes being more easily facilitated (Anderson-Carpenter et al., 2017).

 Community readiness typically moves through nine stages (see The Stages of Community Readiness above) and can increase or decrease depending on the community issue, the intensity of community efforts, and external events.
 Community readiness to implement interventions to prevent underage drinking, for example, may drastically increase following a terrible car accident where underage drivers had been drinking.
 Case Study 15.4 provides an example of community psychologists using stages of community readiness to guide their intervention.

-Jason, Pokorny, Ji, and Kunz (2006) found that police departments and citizen community groups are often in different stages of readiness to change regarding reducing youth access to cigarettes.
+Jason et al. (2005) found that police departments and citizen community groups are often in different stages of readiness to change regarding reducing youth access to cigarettes.
 Some communities initially had minimal awareness that a problem existed locally and had no intention to invest in change, whereas others had an awareness of the problem, but no commitment to action and still others had a clear recognition of the problem and willingness to make some preliminary trials.
 A few other communities were ready to work hard at programs that should lead to behavior change.
 When working with a community in the denial stage, the Community Psychology research group often needed first to show them data from the schools to indicate that there was, in fact, a significant problem with youth smoking in their communities.
 The researchers also showed them data, which had been collected from the assessment of local merchants’ tobacco sales patterns, indicating that these merchants were illegally selling tobacco to minors.
 When the research group worked with communities in the preparation stage, police chiefs often found it helpful to rate the community’s level of readiness and where the community might like to be in a year so that the community could monitor their anticipated changes.
+The police chiefs’ ratings were collected by the Community Readiness Scale developed by the psychologists.
 The very process of discussing these issues often facilitated the communities in preparing for change and taking action.
 Sometimes the assessment called for the development of new tobacco control ordinances for towns, and the community psychologists were able to help the communities bring about important policy changes.
 It was only by understanding this readiness to take action that they could tailor the interventions to the needs of each community, and slowly work with them to become more motivated to prepare, take and maintain active social policies that could reduce youth access to tobacco and ultimately youth rates of smoking.
 As an example, for over a year, the research team worked collaboratively with one community to insure that this ordinance was carefully crafted and had broad community support to pass.
 The research team was invited to testify at a local city counsel meeting to provide evidence supporting the need for the revised ordinance.
 This policy development and advocacy were not required in every town, but this example shows how the team needed to carefully target their collaborative work to address the unique needs and readiness to change of each community.
-As a result of the success of this study, these community psychologists next used their Community Readiness Interview Scale in a larger randomized study involving 24 communities.
+As a result of the success of this study and the importance of understanding community readiness, these community psychologists next used their Community Readiness Interview Scale in a larger randomized study involving 24 communities.